jaypeche/picoscope-overlay/README.md

 * Edit /etc/portage/package.use/picoscope and select the appropriate driver :

 ```
-# Check your oscilloscope hardware specifications (ps2000a in this case) :
+# Check your oscilloscope hardware specifications (PicoScope 2206A -> ps2000a in this case) :

 >=sci-electronics/picoscope-bin-6.13.7.4.707    scope_ps2000a -scope_pl1000 -scope_ps2000 scope_ps3000 -scope_ps3000a -scope_ps4000 -scope_ps4000a \
 						-scope_ps5000 -scope_ps5000a scope_ps6000